 To give you a better idea of exactly how much the average rollator weighs, we’ve put together this handy table with 13 of the most popular rollators ranked by weight:

-Fun fact: The average weight of the 13 rollators we compared in the table above is 17.8lbs.
+Fun fact: The average weight of the 13 rollators we compared in the table above is 17.99 lbs.

 What Makes A Walker Lightweight?

-There’s no standardised measurement for classifying a walker as either “normal” or “lightweight”, but in our research and testing we’ve found anything under 15-pounds can be considered a lightweight walker.
+There’s no standardized measurement for classifying a walker as either “normal” or “lightweight”, but in our research and testing we’ve found anything under 15-pounds can be considered a lightweight walker.

 The main factors that determine how much a walker will weigh are: